Breast cancer risk

 2. Risk in orthopaedic surgeons

 The current risk of breast cancer in orthopaedic surgeons is unknown.
-As the proportion of female orthopaedic surgeons increases, we must continue to collect data to assist in clarifying whether an additional risk of breast cancer exists.
+As the proportion of female orthopaedic surgeons increases, we must continue to collect data to clarify whether an additional risk of breast cancer exists.
 There have been no reports of an increased risk in male surgeons, as they have no breast tissue extending into the axilla [18].

 Two self-reported US studies of female orthopaedic surgeons have shown a 1.9 fold increase in all-cause cancer incidence and a 2.9-3.9 fold increased incidence of breast cancer.
 This increase was not seen in plastic surgeons or urologists, and remained when the cohort was matched against a control population [8-10].